Advance Your Career with a NEHA Credential

 The Certified Professional - Food Safety is for food safety professionals and is designed for individuals within the public and private sectors whose primary responsibility is the protection and safety of food.
 The exam for this prestigious credential integrates food microbiology, HACCP principles and regulatory requirements into questions that test problem solving skills and knowledge.

 Few professional fields are growing and changing as rapidly as environmental health.
 Attainment of the HHS credential demonstrates professional direction, achievement and the knowledge to carry out functions and duties of a technical nature in a responsible manner.
 The HHS exam tests your understanding of the connection between health and housing, enabling you to take a holistic approach to identify and resolve problems that threaten the health and well-being of residents and was developed in partnership with the National Center for Healthy Housing (NCHH).

 Through a cooperative agreement with the U.S. Environmental Protection Agency (USEPA), NEHA has worked with and various partner groups to develop a national credential to certify installers of onsite wastewater treatment systems.
 The credential covers all forms of installation and will be offered at both a basic and advanced levels.

 Want to learn more about Credentials?

-View a presentation by NEHA’s Credentialing Coordinator, TJay Gerber, provides 20 minutes of information related to the credentialing program and to NEHA.
-He then answers questions provided by the webinar attendees for the next 30 minutes.
+View a presentation by NEHA’s Credentialing Coordinator, TJay Gerber, which provides 20 minutes of information related to the credentialing program and to NEHA.
+He then answers questions asked by webinar attendees for the next 30 minutes.
 This outlines the benefit of holding a NEHA credential, and specifically the Registered Environmental Health Specialist/Registered Sanitarian (REHS/RS).